poppopting/poppopting.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am actively looking for PhD opportunities!
+subtitle: I am actively looking for PhD opportunities starting in 2026!

 profile:
   align: right